 Step 3: Track your spending

-This means tracking a look at your daily transactions and expenses.
+This means taking a look at your daily transactions and expenses.
 Start by doing this exercise using a spending journal for 7 days and then extend it to 30 days to get a holistic view of exactly where your money is going.

 Not only is this exercise eye-opening, but it also makes your finances top of mind.
 You'll be thinking about how you spend your money and will be more aware of how much is leaving your bank account.
 Tracking your spending can also help you see where you can cut your budget.
 This exercise is an important part of your financial check-up.